Snyk/docs/_docs_using-snyk/03_test.md

 <div class="highlight"><pre><code class="language-console" data-lang="console"><span class="go">$ snyk test --file=package.json</span>
 </code></pre></div>

-<p>For .NET and .NET Core projects, you can specify in the <code>--file</code> parameter the location of the solution file and the CLI will run on all the projects it finds inside.</p>
+<p>The CLI does not currently auto-detect `.sln` files, so for .NET and .NET Core projects you can specify in the <code>--file</code> parameter the location of the solution file and the CLI will run on all the projects it finds inside.</p>

 <div class="highlight"><pre><code class="language-console" data-lang="console"><span class="go">$ snyk test --file=myApp.sln</span>
 </code></pre></div>